Manuras/Dunjun/ReadMe.md

 # Dunjun #
 This project will be documenting and demonstrating the development of making a game from scratch<sup>1</sup>!
 Every step of the game development process and every line of code will be explained thoroughly.

-The game will be a 3D randomly generated, perma-death, dungeon crawler style game.
+The game will be a 3D based game.
 More will be revealed about the game as the project persists.

 YouTube Channel: [GingerGames](https://youtube.com/c/GingerGames)